githubnot-again/Project-8D/Project 8D main/README.txt

 irl..
 project done by not again

-add the file topre-3D SOUNDPACK in mechvibes' custom soundpack folder.
+add the file topre-3D SOUNDPACK or mx blues 8d in mechvibes' custom soundpack folder.

 MUST have a stereo headphone to work